GCMO/Admin-Dashboard/README.md

 OVERVIEW:

 React Native advanced difficulty project.
-Complex SideBack (minimized via hamburged button) with Ecommerce Pages, Charts, TextEditor, ColorPicker, KanBan & Calendar.
-Other Pages inclued: UserProfile, Chats, Notification & Cart.
-Finally the ToolIcon provides a theme selector that allows for a Light/Dark Theme.
+Complex SideBar (minimized via hamburged button) with Ecommerce Pages, Charts, TextEditor, ColorPicker, KanBan & Calendar.
+UserProfile, Chats, Notification & Cart are in popup form.
+Finally the ToolIcon provides a theme selector that allows for a Light/Dark Theme and change of color for buttons and some other elements in the ECommerce page.

 STACK: